 |

-Railroad Avenue must have once had many houses, but most are now gone.
+Railroad Avenue must have once been lined houses, but most are now gone.
 I am sure at one time, men from these houses worked at the railroad yard at the base of the hill.
-My friend said soot in the air from steam locomotives soiled laundry.
+My friend said soot from steam locomotives soiled laundry.

 This ends our brief review of the central section of Pearl Street.
 The next article will cover the zone north of Klein Street.